pclubiitk/pclub-website/_posts/2025-07-29-graphics-roadmap.md

 This is the domain of film and visualization, where visual quality and physical accuracy are the only priority, and performance is secondary.
 The goal is to solve the Rendering Equation, which describes the physics of light.

-Alternatively, it is also used to "bake" in higher quality render into a interactive low quality renders.
+Alternatively, it is also used to "bake" higher quality render into a interactive low quality renders.

 <br>
 <p align="center">